 You can get five different answers if you ask five YouTube advertising specialists, “How much does it cost to advertise on YouTube?”
 That’s because certain elements dictate final YouTube advertising pricing.
 Let’s take a look at the five factors that define YouTube ad expenses:

 To resolve the question “How much do YouTube ads cost?” you must first ask, “What is the specific business goal you want to achieve with this campaign?”
 To answer, pick one among these predefined options from Google Ads:

 • Drive sales

 • Boost product or service discovery – great with video!

 • Broaden reach and build awareness

 You also have the choice to “Create a campaign without a goal’s guidance,” but this is an advanced setting and is best handled by campaign customization experts, such as a YouTube video marketing company.

 Why take the time to nail this?
-Your goal determines what options will be available for you regarding the two top YouTube advertising cost variables: ad type and bidding strategy.
+Your goal determines what options will be available for you regarding the two top YouTube ads cost variables: ad type and bidding strategy.